German Legal Research Guide

 Legislation enacted by Germany’s federal parliament is freely available online in two formats.
 Session laws, which are published in chronological order, are the original texts of laws enacted by the parliament; consolidated laws are laws currently in force which incorporate all subsequent amendments and revisions made after their initial enactment.

-Subscription-based German language legal research platforms, such as Beck-Online and Juris, offer sophisticated tools for locating German statutes and ordinances as originally enacted and in consolidated form.
+Lexis and Westlaw do not make German statutes and ordinances available to their U.S. academic subscribers.
+Subscription German-language legal research platforms, such as Beck-Online and Juris, offer sophisticated tools for locating German statutes and ordinances as originally enacted and in consolidated form.
 However, the Georgetown Law Library does not provide access to these platforms.
-Lexis and Westlaw, the largest subscription-based U.S. legal research platforms, do not make German statutes and ordinances available to their U.S. academic subscribers.

 Session Laws (Legislation as Enacted)